qmk/qmk_firmware/keyboards/nopunin10did/kastenwagen1840/readme.md

 A second model of Kastenwagen, the [Kastenwagen 48](https://github.com/qmk/qmk_firmware/tree/master/keyboards/nopunin10did/kastenwagen48), is similar but replaces the numpad with a three-key macro column.

+Please note that the Kastenwagen 1840 via-compatible keymap firmware is also compatible with the Kastenwagen 48.
+The Kastenwagen 48 does not have a dedicated via-compatible firmware.

 For more information, join the [NoPunIn10Key Discord](https://discord.gg/sku2Y6w).

 * Keyboard Maintainer: [Alex Ronke](diplomacyvariants.wordpress.com), also known as NoPunIn10Did.